aleongit/angular_start/README.md

 ## 3. Managing data
 - https://angular.io/start/start-data

-- Create the shopping cart service
+- **Create the shopping cart service**
 - Define a cart service
+- Use the cart service
+- **Create the cart view**
+- Set up the cart component
+- Display the cart items